-A diagnosis of cerebral palsy, a lifelong condition, may come as a big shock.
-You only hoped your child would be born healthy and whole and now your family is living with this condition that can cause all kinds of disabilities.
+A diagnosis of cerebral palsy, a lifelong condition, can come as a big shock.
+You only hoped your child would be born healthy and whole, and now your family is living with this condition that can cause all kinds of disabilities.
 Your child may be cognitively impaired, physically impaired, have learning disabilities, and be in pain.
-They will need treatment, therapy, and if severely disabled, lifelong assistance and home care.
+They will need treatment, therapy, and if severely disabled, lifelong assistance, and home care.

-You may need to work with an Alaska cerebral palsy lawyer if there is any chance your child’s disabilities were caused by medical malpractice and negligence.
-The costs of ongoing care for a disable child are high, and a malpractice case can provide you not only with the money your child will need for the future, but will also allow you to hold the responsible people accountable for their mistakes.
+You need to work with an Alaska cerebral palsy lawyer if there is any chance your child’s disabilities were caused by medical malpractice and negligence.
+The costs of ongoing care for a disabled child are high, and a malpractice case can provide you not only with the money your child will need for the future, but will also allow you to hold the responsible people accountable for their mistakes.

 How a Cerebral Palsy Lawyer Can Help Your Family

-If you do feel like you could benefit from legal action to help your disabled child, you need an Alaska cerebral palsy or birth injury lawyer.
+If you need legal action to help your disabled child, you’ll need an Alaska lawyer who specializes in birth injuries and cerebral palsy.
 Many cases of cerebral palsy are a result of an error made by a doctor or nurse during pregnancy, labor or delivery, or right after birth.
-A lawyer with experience in these cases can help you by investigating and finding the proof necessary to hold the responsible individuals or hospitals accountable.
+A lawyer with experience in these cases can help you by investigating and finding the proof necessary to hold the responsible individuals and/or hospitals accountable.

 Finding the Right Lawyer

 Alaska Birth Injury and Medical Malpractice Laws

 State government enforces malpractice laws.
 The laws can be confusing for those unfamiliar with them.
 For instance, it is essential to know that in Alaska, the damages you can receive from a malpractice case are limited by your degree of fault.